Rohan735-cool/Exoplanet-Research-NASA/process_logs/README.md

 This folder contains raw photos of the research process, documenting the iteration of data visualizations from initial histograms to final density estimates.
+These four photos show the main steps of my work, but they are only a small part of the whole process.
+I tried many other versions on different plots with different settings which I didn't capture on my device.
+I'm also not able find all of the images I had captured initially.